China's spiraling Delta variant outbreak hits Wuhan, prompting mass testing of 11 million residents

 Mahjong parlors, popular with older people, have played a central role in the spread of Covid in Yangzhou, according to authorities.
 On Wednesday, Jiangsu officials said at a press conference that 64% of Yangzhou's 94 confirmed cases as of Tuesday were linked to Mahjong parlors, and 68% of confirmed cases are above 60 years old.

-Both Yangzhou and Nanjing have conducted several rounds of citywide testing, and suspended all domestic flights and online car hailing services.
+Both Yangzhou and Nanjing have conducted several rounds of citywide testing, and suspended all domestic flights, long-distance buses, taxis and online car hailing services from arriving and departing.